jimdowling/hands-on-personalized-recommender/README.md

 [💻 Live Streamlit Demo](https://decodingml-hands-on-personalized-recommender.streamlit.app/)

 > [!IMPORTANT]
-> The Hopsworks deployments automatically scale to 0 replicas during periods of inactivity to optimize resources.
-When accessing the demo:
+> If you get `ModelServingException` or `ConnectionError` errors, the instances are still scaled to 0, so give it a few minutes to scale up.
+Then, refresh the page.
+This happens because we are in demo, 0-cost mode:
-> - Initial loading may take 1-2 minutes while the deployment scales up
+> - Scaling from 0 to +1 instances may take 1-2 minutes.
-> - If you encounter connection errors, try selecting different customers
+> - If you encounter connection errors, try selecting different customers or refresh the page.
-> - The system will become responsive once the deployment is active
+> - The system will become responsive once the deployment is active.

 ## 🚀 Getting Started